Neora Valley National Park – Kalimpong, WestBengal

 - Seasonal tourism pressure in vulnerable habitats

-- Climate change affecting mountain species and flowering cycles
+- Climate change is affecting mountain species and flowering cycles

 - Road and infrastructure development risks near buffer zones